pgamer78/btt-recorder-docs/docs/editing1.rst

 2. Tap on OK to save.

-Go to the next topic - 'Editing Recordings <https://github.com/WycliffeAssociates/btt-recorder-docs/edit/master/docs/editing.rst>'_ to learn how to edit the recordings in BTT Recorder.
+Go to the next topic - Editing Recordings (https://github.com/WycliffeAssociates/btt-recorder-docs/edit/master/docs/editing2.rst) to learn how to edit the recordings in BTT Recorder.